Tuan96/budgetapplestore/README.md

 It's a budget Apple Store.
 Main pages: Products, Services, About, and Contact Us.

+<br><br>
+I'm in the process of implementing the responsive design of the website.

 ## Built With

 HTML5, CSS3, and JavaScript.